ibm-cloud-docs/cloud-databases/howto-deprovisioning.md

 ## Backups Removal

 Backups cannot be manually deleted.
-However, if you delete your deployment its backups are deleted automatically.
+However, if you delete your deployment, its backups are deleted automatically.

 ## Reenabling from a soft delete
 {: #reclamation}